Co-adaptation: Organs

 Similar to traits on a genetic level, aspects of organs can also be subject to co-adaptation.
 For example, slender bones can have similar performance in regards to bearing daily loads as thicker bones, due to slender bones having more mineralized tissue.
 This means that slenderness and the level of mineralization have probably been co-adapted.
 However, due to being harder than thick bones, slender bones are generally less pliant and more prone to breakage, especially when subjected to more extreme load conditions.

 Weakly electric fish are capable of creating a weak electric field using an electric organ.
 These electric fields can be used to communicate between individuals through electric organ discharges (EOD), which can be further modulated to create context-specific signals called 'chirps'.
 Fish can sense these electric fields and signals using electroreceptors.
 Research on ghost knifefish indicates that the signals produced by electric fish and the way they are received might be co-adapted, as the environment in which the fish resides (both physical and social) influences selection for the chirps, EODs, and detection.
-Interactions between territorial fish favour different signal parameters than interactions within social groups of fish.
+Interactions between territorial fish favor different signal parameters than interactions within social groups of fish.